-If you’re strapped for cash, the Guest House Oku is a top-rated choice.
+If you’re strapped for cash, the Guest House Oku is a top-rated choice for where to stay in Nara.
 This small boutique hotel provides individualized service that you rarely get from fancier hotels & resorts.

 The cheery owner caters to her guests to ensure you’re happy with your accommodations.
 It’s also a spotlessly clean place to stay.
 The rooms, hallways, and even the outer yards are always tidy.

 Despite their small size, the rooms of the Guest House Oku are comfortable and modern.
 Like many hotels in Japan, however, you do need to share the bathroom with other guests.
 Luckily, the owner keeps the shared bathroom as spotless as the rest of the place.